How pharmacy coverage works

 The type of medication you’re prescribed and where you fill it

-Prescriptions fall into three general medication types that determine where you can fill the prescription and how many days’ supply you can receive.
+Prescriptions fall under three general medication types — acute, maintenance and specialty — that determine where you can fill the prescription and how many days’ supply you can receive.
+For the best service and lowest cost, use the health system pharmacy.

 Medication Type